f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 #.
 Open Wireshark and open the hackazon-ssl.pcap file.

 #.
-Once we have the packet capture we will also need to enable the F5 TLS protocols in Wireshark:
+Once we have the packet capture we will also need to enable the F5 TLS protocols in Wireshark (only needed in Wireshark before version 4.2.
+If 4.2 or newer is installed skip this step.):

    a.
 Go to Analyze, Enable Protocols